Advocacy Supervisor (Palm Desert)

 The physical demands and work environment described are representative of those that must be met to successfully perform the essential function of this job.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

-- Able to sit for prolonged periods of time
+- Able to constantly sit for prolonged periods of time (up to 8 hours per day).

-- Able to sit at a desk and view a computer screen for up to two hours
+- Able to constantly sit at a desk and view a computer screen for up to two hours at a time / 7 hours per day.

-- Able to speak into and use a telephone for long periods of time
+- Able to consistently speak into and use a telephone for long periods of time.

 - Professional office environment